 At ForestFinance you invest in raw materials: timber and cocoa.
 Your returns are subject to ecological developments and fluctuations, which is quite normal for natural systems.
 On this site you will find information on how our harvest and return forecasts are being calculated.
-Our return forecasts are based on growth rates for natural resources and our experience of over 20 years of work.
+Our return forecasts are based on growth rates for natural resources and our experience of nearly 25 years of work.
 Actual sales returns and expectations in future developments are taken into account, as well.

 ForestFinance provides long-term experience in developing forest investments, constant monitoring of the timber and cocoa market as well as regular measurements on existing areas.
 Using this combination of analysis metrics allows our forecasts to be as realistic as possible.
 We are able to present real numbers and figures to our customers regarding their investments.

 Some of the most important calculation parameters, which can affect the total return of investments in mixed forest, acacia forest or agro forest systems, are: natural factors such as timber-, biomass- and cocoa yield per area as well as quality of raw materials.
 Additional parameters are sales proceeds on the national and international market and prices for various tree and cocoa species.

 The assessment of natural factors is based on growth forecasts that are calculated by trained forestry scientists, using internationally recognised standards.
 In order to properly apply assessment criteria for biological resources a considerable amount of experience is required.
 ForestFinance has more than two decades of experience in the field of forestry.
 Moreover, we include yield and return margins in our forecasts.